 The Zeitoun Memorial Foundation was established by people, taking initiative to do their part in trying to preserve the memory of the apparition of St. Mary in Zeitoun, Egypt.

-His Holiness, the Thrice Blessed, Pope Shenouda III (reposed in the Lord) and several honorable bishops received this concept with great amazement and enthusiasm.
-His Holiness applauded this project saying that it is very important to preserve these histories, and noted that this plan is unique and unequaled in ambition, veneration, and magnitude.
+His Holiness, the Thrice Blessed, Pope Shenouda III (reposed in the Lord) and several honorable bishops received this concept with great enthusiasm.
+His Holiness applauded this project saying that it is very important to preserve these historical events, and noted that this plan is unique and unequalled in ambition, veneration, and magnitude.

-We have commissioned in Egypt an architectural firm to create “As-Built” drawings of the existing building and a professional photographer to capture the full interior and exterior design of the property: walls, columns, icons, banisters, arches, flooring, etc.
+We hope to design the museum to be a full-scale replica of the original church in Zeitoun, where our Blessed Mother appeared.
+We have commissioned, in Egypt, an architectural firm to create “as-built” drawings of the existing church building in Zeitoun, and a professional photographer to capture the full interior and exterior design of the building: walls, columns, icons, banisters, arches, flooring, etc.

 These have been given to an architectural firm here in the United States to begin work on redrawing plans according to American Standards and New Jersey Codes.
-The memorial will also have an annex building to hold exhibitions and events for continuous propagation of the purpose of this project.
+The memorial will also have an annex building to hold exhibitions and events necessary for the continual propagation of this project.

 All artifacts pertaining to the Apparition are planned to be preserved by proper museum preservation techniques to ensure the life of the artifacts for generations to come.

 This is the preservation and memorialization of the visit of the Holy Mother of God to the people of Egypt!
 It is our responsibility to ensure that this event lives on for generations to come.
-You can be a financial partner by donating to support the memorial’s continued role.
+You can be a financial partner by donating to support the memorial’s purpose.
+You can also assist by spreading the word and encouraging as many people as you can to be a part of this blessed effort.